decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Inputs:

-- A (REQUIRED), a valid point in the G1 subgroup.
+- A (REQUIRED), a valid point in the G1 subgroup which cannot be the identity point.
 - e (REQUIRED), a non-negative integer representing a valid scalar value with the range of 0 < e < q.
 - s (REQUIRED), a non-negative integer representing a valid scalar value with the range of 0 < e < q.